 - IRB Staff Pre-Review

-- confirms that all documents required by the IRB have been submitted by the investigator;
+- confirmation that all documents required by the IRB have been submitted by the investigator;

-- determines whether supplemental reviews from other committees are required and their status;
+- assessment as to whether supplemental reviews from other committees are required and their status;

-- (at continuing review) confirms that the informed consent documents, recruitment material and protocol submitted by the investigator matches the current IRB-approved documents; and
+- (at continuing review) confirmation that the approved documents (e.g., informed consent documents and protocol, when applicable) submitted by the investigator match the current IRB-approved documents; and

-- identifies issues and concerns that the IRB may wish to consider.
+- Identification of potential regulatory and/or administrative issues and concerns that the IRB may wish to consider.

 - Pre-review comments are provided in writing to IRB members in advance of the meeting.

-- IRB staff members contact researchers following the pre-review and attempt to resolve any outstanding issue before the meeting.
+- OPRS staff members may contact researchers following the pre-review in an attempt to resolve any outstanding issues before the meeting as time permits and dependent upon the nature of the pre-review comments.

 - Committees Supplementing the IRB Review

-- Depending on the protocol, committees providing supplemental reviews for initial review, continuing review or amendment submissions to the IRB may include: the Cancer Center-Protocol Review Committee, Conflict of Interest Resolution Committee, Clinical Interface Core, Institutional Biosafety Committee, Investigational Drug Service, Embryonic Stem Cell Research Oversight, Radiation Safety Committee, and Radioactive Drug Review Committee.
-Separate policy and procedures describe the interactions and communication timelines between the IRB and these committees.
+- Depending on the protocol, committees providing supplemental reviews for initial review, continuing review, or amendment submissions to the IRB may include: the Cancer Center-Protocol Review Committee, Conflict of Interest Resolution Committee, Clinical Research Center, Institutional Biosafety Committee, Investigational Drug Service, Embryonic Stem Cell Research Oversight Committee, Radiation Safety Committee, Radioactive Drug Review Committee, CAPriCORN Steering Committee, and CAPriCORN Patient-Clinician Advisory Committee.
+Separate policies and procedures describe the interactions and communication timelines between the IRB and these committees.

 - Preparation of Meeting Agenda

-- In addition to listing the initial reviews, continuing reviews and amendment submissions and assigned primary reviewers , the agenda also informs IRB members concerning research protocols approved by expedited procedures since the last IRB meeting, emergency use of a test article, unanticipated problems or allegations of serious or continuing noncompliance, protocols closed or suspended, protocols whose IRB approval has expired, past meeting minutes for review or approval, continuing education or policy discussions, and protocols requiring waiver determinations or vulnerable population determinations.
+- The agenda also informs IRB members of the research protocols approved by expedited procedures since the last IRB meeting, emergency use of a test article, unanticipated problems or allegations of serious or continuing noncompliance, protocols closed or suspended, protocols whose IRB approval has expired, past meeting minutes to be reviewed or minutes approved since the last meeting, continuing education or policy discussions, and other pertinent information related to the meeting and review of the submissions.

 - Materials Provided to reviewers